UMAprotocol/UMIPs/UMIPs/umip-179.md

 - Valid `FilledV3Relay` events, OR
 - Expired `V3Fundsdeposited` events, OR
 - A negative running balance net send amount.

-If a validated `FilledV3Relay` event specifies an invalid `repaymentChainId`, the proposer shall issue repayment on the HubPool chain.
-Reasons for the `repaymentChainId` to be considered invalid are:
-- `repaymentChainId` is not supported by Across.
-- `inputToken` is not supported as a repayment token on `repaymentChainId`.

 Each Relayer Refund Leaf shall be constructed as follows:
 - `amountToReturn` shall be set to `max(-netSendAmount, 0)`.